-KB1306 - Flexible Sections Course Format
+KB1306 - Using the Flexible Sections Course Format

 Please note that, in this article, the terms Topic and Section are interchangeable.

-The following image shows the Forums section, with 3 subsections (General, Specialty, and Hidden).
+In the sample image below, the Moodle Resources for Faculty (MR4F) shell has been set up (as of Feb 6, 2024) using the Felexible Sections course format.
+The image shows the Forums section, with 3 subsections (General, Specialty, and Hidden).
 The subsections are slightly indented to the right, indicating that they are subsections of the Forums section.
 Each of these sections and subsections can be expanded and collapsed as needed.

 MR4F Example